Thalassobathia pelagica

 Black Brotula Stygnobrotula latebricola.
 Body brownish black to black.
 Fins black.
 Head and body notably compresses; snout blunt.
 Snout equals diameter of eye.
 Pelvic fins absent or with a single filamentous ray in each Palatine teeth absent.

-(No Common Name) Viviparous Brotula Diplacanthopoma sp.
+Twospine Brotula Diplacanthopoma brachysoma.
 Prominent skin flap bearing large pore above the upper angle of the opercle.
 Body tapers to a slender tail.
 Pelvic fins absent or with a single filamentous ray in each Palatine teeth present.
 Scales absent from head and bases or dorsal and anal fins.

 Reference: